weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 ability assumption.

 Let f be a continuous complex function defined in the complex plane.
-Suppose there is a positive integer » and a complex number ¢ # 0 such that
+Suppose there is a positive integer » and a complex number c # 0 such that

 lim z="f(z) = c.